- What is it?

 Osteoporosis, which means "porous bones," is a preventable and treatable disease that thins and weakens your bones, making them fragile and more likely to break.

 Although the disease can strike at any age, women are at greatest risk for osteoporosis after menopause.
-As many as 52 percent of non-Hispanic Caucasian and Asian women age 50 years and older have low bone mass, increasing their risk for osteoporosis.
+More than 50 percent of non-Hispanic Caucasian and Asian women age 50 years and older have low bone mass, increasing their risk for osteoporosis.
 A major reason for this is that women's bodies produce less estrogen after menopause, and estrogen plays an important role in helping to prevent bone loss.

 Although the average age for menopause in the United States is 51, some women experience menopause earlier due to natural causes or following surgery, illness or treatments that destroy the ovaries.
 For example, a total hysterectomy in which the ovaries and uterus are removed will immediately trigger menopause.
 When you have not had a menstrual period for more than 12 consecutive months, without another medical reason for the absence of your periods, you are postmenopausal.